 In part 1 of this limited “How To” series we discussed how to add startup and shutdown sounds to a version 5 LokSound decoder.
 In part 2 we demonstrated doing the same thing for sound files that did not have the sound we wanted to add (an alarm bell in this case).
-In part 3 we will wrap up these tutorials by creating a sound slot, saving it so it can be reused whenever we want, adding it to a sound file and assigning it to a function key.
+In this part 3 we will wrap up these tutorials by creating a sound slot, saving it so it can be reused whenever we want, adding it to a sound file and assigning it to a function key.

 The